Last Updated: May 2026

 Can I apply for ETIAS and ESTA at the same time?

-Yes.
-They’re completely separate systems run by different authorities.
-One application has no effect on the other.
+ESTA is available now and you can apply today.
+ETIAS is not yet live — applications open in Q4 2026.
+They’re completely separate systems run by different authorities, and one application has no effect on the other.

 If my ESTA is denied, will it affect my ETIAS application?